-Shiitake Mushroom’s are one of the most popular ingredients in Chinese cuisine.
+Shiitake mushrooms are one of the most popular ingredients in Chinese cuisine.
 There are two types of shiitake mushrooms, the first being dried and the other fresh.
 They’re quite different for obvious reasons but I equally love both types of shiitake mushroom.

-The earliest history record of shiitake cultivation is from the Southern Song dynasty in the book “Records of Longquan County”.
+The earliest historical record of shiitake cultivation is from the Southern Song dynasty in the book Records of Longquan County.
 This book is compiled by He Zhan.
 This book was referenced many times and even adapted in the first book of shiitake mushroom cultivation in Japan.

-Dried Shiitake Mushroom:
+Dried Shiitake Mushroom

-The way to prepare dried shiitake mushroom is rinse with the cold water first then rehydrate by soaking in cold water for around 15 to 20 minutes before cooking.
+The way to prepare dried shiitake mushroom is to rinse with the cold water first then rehydrate by soaking in cold water for around 15 to 20 minutes before cooking.
 Softening the shiitake mushroom in water will make it easier to cut into the shapes you want and also make it easier to cook.
-In many Chinese dishes, such as savoury sticky rice / glutinous rice, many Chinese chefs actually keep the water they use to soak the shiitake mushrooms and use it as a stock.
+In many Chinese dishes, such as savory sticky rice or glutinous rice, many Chinese chefs actually keep the water they use to soak the shiitake mushrooms and use it as a stock.

 French chefs use truffles in French cooking and Italian chefs use porcini mushrooms in their respective cooking.
 Chinese chefs use shiitake mushrooms in Chinese cooking.

 How do you choose a “good quality” dried shiitake mushroom?
-The good quality dried shiitake mushrooms have a big, round and thick cap.
+The good quality dried shiitake mushrooms have a big, round, and thick cap.
 The texture should be tender with a strong fragrance.
 If you can touch the shiitake mushroom before you buy it, the good quality shiitake mushroom should be dry, crispy and light.

 You must remove the stems before cooking as the texture of the stems of shiitake mushrooms are quite tough and chewy.
-You can save the stems for making stock which is perfect for adding to risotto’s and soups.
+You can save the stems for making stock which is perfect for adding to risottos and soups.

-Try to find the thickest cap shiitake mushrooms as you can and choose the mushrooms that have domed and curled caps as this is usually a sign of fresh and high quality shiitake mushrooms.
+Try to find the thickest cap shiitake mushrooms as you can and choose the mushrooms that have domed and curled caps as this is usually a sign of fresh and high-quality shiitake mushrooms.

-Health Benefits of shiitake mushroom:
+Health Benefits of Shiitake Mushroom

-In the East, people believe shiitake mushrooms are not only rich in flavour but they are also high in nutrition and have a number of health benefits.
+In the East, people believe shiitake mushrooms are not only rich in flavor but they are also high in nutrition and have a number of health benefits.
 They are loaded with protein and contain vitamins B2 and B12.

-1. Shiitake mushroom can help fight certain types of cancer.
+- Shiitake mushroom can help fight certain types of cancer.

-2. It can lower your cholesterol.
+- It can lower your cholesterol.
 Shiitake mushrooms contain a substance called “eritadence” which will help your body to absorb cholesterol and lower the amount of cholesterol in your blood.

-4. Shiitake mushrooms are a powerful antioxidant.
+- Shiitake mushrooms are a powerful antioxidant.

-6. It can help you to lower your blood pressure.
+- It can help you to lower your blood pressure.

-7. Boost our immune system.
+- It can boost our immune system.